Bengali Hindus: British rule

 Public media like press and theatres became vents of nationalist sentiments, apolitical organisations had given way to political platforms, secret revolutionary societies emerged and the society at large became restive.

-With rising nationalism among Bengalis, the British rulers applied divide and rule policy, and started to make favours to Bengali Muslims.
-To keep the rising Bengali Hindu aspirations at bay, the British partitioned the province in 1905 and along with some additional restructuring came up with two provinces – Eastern Bengal & Assam and Bengal itself, in each of which the Bengali Hindus were reduced to minorities.
+With rising nationalism among Bengali Hindus, the British rulers started to favour Bengali Muslims.
+To keep the rising Bengali Hindu aspirations at bay, the British applied divide and rule, and partitioned the province in 1905 and along with some additional restructuring came up with two provinces – Eastern Bengal & Assam and Bengal itself, in each of which the Bengali Hindus were reduced to minorities.
 The Bengalis, however, opposed to the Partition tooth and nail, embarked on a political movement of Swadeshi, boycott and revolutionary nationalism.
 On 28 September 1905, the day of Mahalaya, 50,000 Bengali Hindus resolved before the Mother at Kalighat to boycott foreign goods and stop employing foreigners.
 The British Raj finally annulled the Partition in 1911.
 The Raj, however, carried out some restructuring, and carved out Bengali Hindu majority districts like Manbhum, Singbhum, Santal Pargana and Purnia awarding them to Bihar and others like Cachar that were awarded to Assam, which effectively made the Bengali Hindus a minority in the united province of Bengal.
 The Britishers also transferred the capital from Calcutta to New Delhi.

 The revolutionary movement gained momentum after the Partition.
 Bengali revolutionaries collaborated with the Germans during the War to liberate British India.
 Later the revolutionaries defeated the British army in the Battle of Jalalabad and liberated Chittagong.
 During the Quit India Movement, the revolutionaries liberated the Tamluk and Contai subdivision of Midnapore district from British rule and established the Tamralipta National Government.